-I grew up in Jane-Finch, considered one of the toughest neighbourhoods in the city, where negative influences threaten the successful development of youth.
-While my family life was stable and my parents were supportive, not all my friends had the same stability at home.
-Many of them were heading down wrong paths, making poor choices that affect their lives to this day.
+I grew up in Jane-Finch, a tough neighbourhood where negative influences threaten the successful development of youth.
+While my family life was stable, not all my friends could say the same.
+Many of them were making poor choices that affect their lives to this day.

-In 1999, I participated in the kids now pilot program at my elementary school.
-I saw that this program was different.
-It focused on skills you don’t to learn anywhere else in a formal way – skills such as stress-management, conflict resolution, effective communication, and most importantly, goal setting.
+In 1999, I participated in the pilot program at my elementary school.
+The program focused on skills you don’t learn in a formal way at school – stress-management, conflict resolution, effective communication, and most importantly, goal setting.

-Although I always thought I would complete high school and go on to college or university, I didn’t really know or even think about how I was going to get there, or what I wanted to do when I did.
-My mentor, Janet King, the President and Founder of kids now, helped set me by encouraging me to set goals and understand the steps I needed to take to accomplish them.
-While the goals I set for myself turned out slightly different than I planned at the age of 13, kids.now helped me develop a “forward thinking” mentality early on, contributing to both my academic and professional success. kids now helped get me where I am today.
+Although I knew I would go to high school and college, I didn’t know how I was going to get there, or what I wanted to do when I did.
+My mentor, Janet King, encouraged me to set goals and understand the steps I needed to take.
+While the goals I set for myself turned out slightly different than I planned at the age of 13, Kids Now helped me develop a “forward thinking” mentality early on, contributing to both my academic and professional success.
+Kids Now helped get me where I am today.

 In 2009, I completed my commerce and finance degree at the University of Toronto’s Rotman School of Management.
 I recently started my own business, Product Intelligence Inc., which provides financial analysis and risk assessments to alternative investment groups.
 I’m also an officer and shareholder of a commercial real estate investment company, and recently accepted a junior management role in BMO Financial Group’s corporate real estate division.

-I recently reconnected with kids now to say thanks and find out how I could give back to an organization that had given me so much at a critical period in my life.
-I’ve agreed to help recruit potential kids.now volunteer mentors from my network to provide more kids with positive role models and the skills and direction they need to do great things with their lives.
+I stay connected with Kids Now so I can give back to an organization that gave me so much at a critical period in my life.
+I am currently recruiting potential Kids Now volunteers from my network to provide more kids with positive role models and the skills and direction they need to do great things with their lives.

-As a former participant of the kids now program, I experienced firsthand the advantage of having a mentor.
-As a university student with a dream of becoming a teacher and being a youth mentor myself, I realize now how privileged I was to be a part of kids now, and how vital a mentor is to a young person.
+As a participant of Kids Now, I experienced firsthand the advantage of having a mentor.
+As a university student with a dream of becoming a teacher and being a youth mentor myself, I realize now how privileged I was to be a part of Kids Now, and how vital a mentor is to a young person.

 I gained the confidence I needed to try

-I was in grade 8 when I took the kids now program.
-Jennifer, my kids now mentor showed us what we were capable of accomplishing in life, and guided us to make positive decisions.
-She was amazing.
-She created a safe environment where we were comfortable talking about the issues we were dealing with.
+Jennifer, my mentor, showed us what we were capable of accomplishing in life when you make positive decisions.
+She was amazing!
+Jennifer created a safe environment where we felt comfortable talking about our different issues.
 Jennifer wasn’t about giving us the answers, she simply made us think about what we were capable of.
 She gave us the confidence we needed to try, and as a result, to this day, I push myself harder to give 110% to everything I do.

 Now I’m paying it forward

-I’m now in high school and I’ve put to practice some of the lessons I learned at kids now – I’m a leader at my school and I’m able to manage my time and get my work done.
-I am always going to remember the awesome experience with kids now.
-I am proud to be a kids.now graduate.
-I hope this program continues to help other students.
+In high school and put to practice some of the lessons I learned at Kids Now – I’m a leader at my school and I know how to manage my time and get my work done.
+I am always going to remember the awesome experience with Kids Now and I hope this program continues to help other students.

 My name is Reena Patel and I was in the Kids Now program back in 2000, at Eliah Middle School.

-It gave me all the tools that I needed, like being able to deal with stress, communicate properly, build my confidence, goal setting and especially being able to gain self-esteem.
+Kids Now gave me the tools that I needed, like knowing how to deal with stress, communicate properly, build my confidence, set goals and especially gain self-esteem.

 The Kids Now program has been such a positive influence in my life and now I have this wonderful opportunity to be able to work with Kids Now and share all of my remarkable experiences!